ipfs/go-cid/_rsrch/cidiface/README.md

 the binary format of the cid internally, and so could yield it again without malloc, while still potentially having faster access to components than Option B since it wouldn't need to re-parse varints to access later fields.

+Option F is actually a varation of Option B; it's distinctive from the other struct options because it is proposing *literally* `struct{ x string }` as the type, with no additional fields for components nor offsets.

 Option C is the avoid-choices choice, but note that interfaces are not free;
 since "minimize mallocs" is one of our major goals, we cannot use interfaces